Unipotent Invariant Matrices: Rank of a unipotent fixed bilinear form

 We first prove the claim about the row relations in $M''$.
-There is one relation among the first rows in $W''$ that come from the part $i$.
+There is a single relation among the last rows of the row-blocks in $W''$ that come from the part $s$.
 Since $Z'' = 0$, this gives a corresponding row relation in $M''$.
-For each even part $j$ occurring an odd number of times, there are row relations in the $(m_i - 1)^{\text{th}}$ rows of the submatrix of $U''$ which contains only the last $d_j(\lambda) - 1$ columns in each block corresponding to $j$.
-But, because of the form of the matrices $A_n$ and $B_{p,q}$ (c.f. (\ref{eq:A1}) - (\ref{eq:B})), the entire $m_i^{\text{th}}$ rows in $U''$corresponding to such a $j$ have the same row relations.
-Since $m_i > 1$, the corresponding rows in $V''$ are all zero (the only rows with non-zero entries in $V''$ are the top rows of each block), and hence $d(\lambda) - 1$ linearly independent row relations are obtained in $M''$ in the claimed locations.
+For each even part $j$ occurring an odd number of times with $j>s$, there are row relations in the bottom $(m_j - 1)$-th rows of the row-blocks of the submatrix $U''$.
+However, because of the form of the matrices $B_{p,q}$ (c.f. (\ref{E: general form of a unipotent fixed matrix})) the corresponding rows in $V''$ consists of zeros only.
+In other words, the row relations of $U''$ extend to row relations for $M''$.
 Together with the other relation found above, this gives $d(\lambda)$ linearly independent row relations with the claimed form.

+Now we proceed to prove the second claim.
+The statement that the null space of $M'$ is the same as that of $M''$ is proven directly, without induction.
+Indeed, looking at (\ref{E: general form of a unipotent fixed matrix}), the general form of a unipotent fixed matrix, we see that in each block there are no non-zero entries above the main antidiagonal.
+Therefore, the rows in $M''$ that are deleted in order to obtain $M'$ are all zero rows.
+This proves the claim.

+To calculate the rank of $M''$ first notice that there are $d(\lambda) - 1$ independent column relations in $U''$ and since $Z'' = 0$, this produces $d(\lambda) - 1$ independent column relations in $M''$.
+There is also another column relation among the first columns in each block of $W''$ corresponding to the part $s$.
+Let us call the columns occurring in this last relation {\it distinguished columns}.